DJI Mavic Air review!

 Should you buy this drone?
 I can’t say that the Mavic Air will satisfy everything you are looking for in a hobby aircraft, but if the features are in line with your desire, yes, buy this drone.
 Overall build quality is superb, flight features are some of the best on the market, the camera is as good as you’ll find under $1000 these days and the machine is just plain fun.

 We will be exploring in-depth the Mavic Air vs the Mavic Pro next, there is much to consider between the two.
 Stay tuned for that.

 For now, we are happy to promote the DJI Mavic Air for $799 as the drone alone, and we recommend the Mavic Air Fly More combo for $999 to get extra batteries and more.
-(Watch for sales, we’ve seen $757 and $899 so far, but prices are always slowly edging down.)
+(Watch for sales, we’ve seen $549 and $799 so far, with normal pricing around $729 and $899 but prices are always slowly edging down.)

 Stay tuned for more coverage of the Mavic Air, we’re enjoying flying the machine, and we think you will too.
 As always, if we missed anything, or if you have specific questions, hit us up in the comments below.